wwwizard59/Chatterbox-TTS-Server/README.md

 *   **Large Text Processing (Chunking):**
     *   Automatically handles long plain text inputs by intelligently splitting them into smaller chunks based on sentence boundaries.
     *   Processes each chunk individually and seamlessly concatenates the resulting audio, overcoming potential generation limits of the TTS engine.
+    *   **Ideal for audiobook generation** - paste entire books and get professional-quality audiobooks with consistent narration.
     *   Configurable via UI toggle ("Split text into chunks") and chunk size slider.
 *   **Predefined Voices:**
     *   Allows usage of curated, ready-to-use synthetic voices stored in the `./voices` directory.